AntonioFasano/BloomR/src/bloomr.md

 Description
 -----------
 Make a markdown file into a PDF
-It assumes that you have installed the BloomR LaTeX addons
+It assumes that you have installed the proper BloomR version.

 Usage
 -----